zextras/tech-doc/source/carbonio-ce/adminpanel/domains/manage.rst

       :menuselection:`Settings --> Auth`, namely the ability to change the recovery address.

+      .. seealso:: The password recovery procedure is described in section :ref:`password-recovery`.

       The Failed login policy determines how the system behaves when a user fails too many consecutive logins.